thematheusmello/videos-no-youtube/README.md

 - Executar a query
 - Retornar a resposta em linguagem natural

+## Exemplos de Uso – Agente RAG (API)

+Após iniciar a API, podes fazer perguntas como:

+- `What is task decomposition?`
+- `How does Chain-of-Thought (CoT) prompting work?`
+- `What is Tree-of-Thought (ToT) and how is it different from CoT?`
+- `What are some common techniques for task decomposition in LLM agents?`

 ## Como Sair

 Pressiona `CTRL+C` para terminar o programa.